Background & Experience

 I hold a Master of Arts in Counseling Psychology from the California Institute of Integral Studies; and am licensed with the California Board of Behavioral Sciences as a Marriage and Family Therapist.

 My passion for racial and social justice and my desire to be of service to my community have found fulfillment through the choices I have made over the course of my professional career.
-As I continue to strive for integrity and intentionality in all areas of my life, I trust that my professional accomplishments will continue to reflect these core values of mine.
+As I continue to strive for integrity and intentionality in all areas of my life, I trust that my personal and professional accomplishments will continue to reflect these core values of mine.
 Om Shanti.